MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/use-the-project-explorer.md

 # Use the Project Explorer

-The  **Project Explorer** displays a hierarchical list of the[projects](../../Glossary/vbe-glossary.md#project) and all of the items contained and referenced by each project.
+The  **Project Explorer** displays a hierarchical list of the [projects](../../Glossary/vbe-glossary.md#project) and all of the items contained and referenced by each project.

  **To navigate the Project Explorer**